valkey-io/valkey-rfc/Bloom.md

 4. bf.bloom_fp_rate: Controls the default false positive rate that new bloom objects created (from BF.ADD/MADD) will use.

 ### Constants
-1. bf.bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag operations and when deleted, the Module will indicate the object's free_effort as 0 to be async freed.
+1. bloom_large_item_threshold: Memory usage of a bloom object beyond which bloom objects are exempted from defrag operations and when deleted, the Module will indicate the object's free_effort as 0 to be async freed.